dannguyen/smalldata_journalism/about/index.md

 ### About the author

 My name is Dan Nguyen and I've been a journalist and a programmer at several news organizations.
-I'm currently Head of Data at Skift, an information and news site for the travel industry.
-Previously, I was a news application developer at ProPublica, the non-profit investigative newsroom.
-My largest projects there included Dollars for Docs, SOPA Opera, and the Bailout Tracker.
+I'm currently [Head of Data at Skift](http://skift.com), an information and news site for the travel industry.
+Previously, I was [a news application developer at ProPublica](http://www.propublica.org/site/author/dan_nguyen), the non-profit investigative newsroom.
+My largest projects there included [Dollars for Docs](http://projects.propublica.org/docdollars), [SOPA Opera](http://projects.propublica.org/sopa), and the [Bailout Tracker](http://projects.propublica.org/bailout).

-I've also written (actually, *trying* to write) a few introductory-level online books for technical books: The Bastards Books of Ruby, Photography, and Regular Expressions.
+I've also written (actually, *still in the process* of writing) a few practical how-to online books: The [Bastards Books of Ruby](http://ruby.bastardsbook.com), [Photography](http://photography.bastardsbook.com), and [Regular Expressions](http://regex.bastardsbook.com).

-My personal blog is at danwin.com and you can find me on Twitter at @dancow.
+My personal blog is at [danwin.com](http://danwin.com) and you can find me on Twitter at [@dancow](https://twitter.com/dancow).